 Kwif.
 Muff puff.
 Queef.
 Vart.
 Cooter Pooter.
+Vagina farts!!

 If you have a vagina, you know exactly what I’m talking about.
 We’ve all been there: the dead silent yoga class.
 You’re in a blissful state and looking hot in your yoga pants.
 You’re standing directly in front of the cutest person in the class.
 You gracefully go from shaking your tush in Downward Dog into Warrior Pose — and pffffffffft.

 You look around in an attempt to not appear suspicious while also making sure nobody is looking at your accusingly.
-You notice a couple people looking over at your direction and you desperately want to yell “that didn’t come from my bum!” because for some weird reason that would make you feel better.
+You notice a couple of people looking over at your direction and you desperately want to yell “that didn’t come from my bum!” because for some weird reason that would make you feel better.
 You try to shrug it off like it ain’t no thang, but it’s hard to envision your chakras aligning when you’re focusing on your fear of fluctuating from your vagina.

 You feel like there’s no way you could ever go back, but listen up lady: you can reclaim your yoga class!